-With autumn and Halloween quickly approaching, it’s time to celebrate the fun of pumpkins and free fall printables!
-These pumpkin color recognition and activity booklets are kid- and teacher-approved.
-They’re a perfect addition to the rest of your fall activities for preschoolers.
+With autumn and Halloween quickly approaching, it’s time to celebrate the fun of pumpkins.
+These free pumpkin book printables teach color recognition, letter tracing, and loads of pre-reading skills.
+They are both kid and teacher-approved, and make the perfect addition to the rest of your fall activities for preschoolers.

 Don’t miss grabbing the free printable booklet at the end of the post!
 We also include lots of ideas for how to use it in alternate ways.